aubreypwd/wpkickstart/services/README.md

 # Services

-Services are essentially "conduct" and can be explained as a feature of your plugin.
+Services are essentially "conduct" operations and can be explained as a feature of your plugin.

 Imagine you have a [component](/components/README.md) that you use over and over project to project.
 Your service might use that component to do something, or use many components to do something.